Stochastic convective Brinkman-Forchheimer equations on general Unbounded Domains: Stationary solutions and stability

 \section{Stationary solutions and stability}

-In this section, we consider the stationary system (in the deterministic sense) corresponding to the convective Brinkman-Forchheimer equations.
-We show the existence and uniqueness of weak solutions to the steady state equations and discuss about exponential stability as well as stabilization by noise results.
+In this section, we consider the deterministic stationary system corresponding to CBF equations.
+We show the existence and uniqueness of weak solutions to the steady state equations and discuss exponential stability as well as stabilization by noise results.